 Scroll to the end of this page for a downloadable handout and checklist..

-Here is an example taken from Gravells A & Simpson S (2014) The Certificate in Education and Training (the book picture at the top of this page).
+Here is an example taken from Gravells A (2017) Principles and Practices of Teaching and Training (the book picture at the top of this page).

-It's regarding demonstrating the minimum core skills towards the CET unit: Planning to meet the needs of learners in education and training:
+It's regarding demonstrating the minimum core skills when planning to meet the needs of learners in education and training.

 Reading relevant internal and external guidance to ascertain the requirements for initial and diagnostic assessment.
 Reading the qualification specification and making notes regarding what will be delivered and assessed.
 Completing templates and forms, checking spelling, grammar, punctuation and syntax.